ajuhos/api-core/README.md

   - _MySQL_
   - ...

 Also you can implement your own API model library.

-## SNEAK PEAK
+## Usage

-We have two working samples in the following repository, one with a local in-memory model and one with a Mongoose model.
+We have two working examples in the following repository, one with a local in-memory model (master branch) and one with a Mongoose model (mongodb branch).

 Working Demo: [api-demo](https://github.com/ajuhos/api-demo)